 With the recent news that the Modelica Association Project DCP application by the ACOSAR consortium has been accepted unanimously by the Modelica Association Board, and that VITRUAL VEHICLE and Martin Krammer have been accepted as Modelica Association member and board member respectively, this ITEA project closes on a very celebratory note.

 Expressing his gratitude to all the members of the ACOSAR consortium, Krammer’s message to them is clear.
 “After the end of the project on 31 August, we are going to continue our work in terms of the new Modelica Association Project.
 However, the DCP MAP is not limited by time as ACOSAR was,” Krammer points out.
-“We are now working on DCP specification version 1.0, release candidate 2.
-Public release is expected towards the end of 2018.
+“We are now working on DCP specification version 1.0.
 All ACOSAR partners will be involved.
 It is a measure of not only the interest and importance but also the trust our partners have in what can be achieved.”

 Several companies, especially tool vendors, are already implementing the DCP within their products and some major OEMs are compelling their suppliers to also implement the DCP.
 “This will help the market distribution of the DCP in the short term so that it’s possible to have a significant position in the market within 3-5 years,” says Benedikt.
 “We are targeting prospective customers that are involved in simulation, mixed virtual/real testing and co-simulation and the ACOSAR partners will promote the capability of the DCP among their own customers.
 There is interest from large automotive companies, the semiconductor sector and aerospace and maritime industry from Europe and the US.
 And following presentations in Asia, interest in the DCP specification is huge there, too.”